Mangopay/cardregistration-ios-kit/README.md

 </dict>
 ```

-Please note that ff your application attempts to connect to any HTTP server (yourserver.com) that doesn't support the latest SSL technology (TLSv1.2), your connections will fail.
+Please note that if your application attempts to connect to any HTTP server (yourserver.com) that doesn't support the latest SSL technology (TLSv1.2), your connections will fail.

 ### Cocoapods (recommended)
 * Add to you Podfile